valCech/Rock-Paper-Scissors-With-Cheat-Word/README.md

 Output(inluding all console.log tests):

-paper
+paper,
-error
+ error,
-undefined
+ undefined,
-function
+ function,
-scissors
+ scissors,
-You lost!
+ You lost!,
-It's a tie
+ It's a tie,
-You won!
+ You won!,
-You threw: rock
+ You threw: rock,
-The computer threw: rock
+ The computer threw: rock,
-It's a tie
+ It's a tie,